ericccsaysss/ericccsaysss.github.io/resume.md

 #### **AppointmentPlus**

 Lead DevOps Engineer \| Scottsdale, AZ \| **January 2017 to Present**
-  - Ownship over configuration management from conception to production.
+  - Ownership over configuration management from conception to production.
   - Bridge gaps between departments in IT.
   - Development of internal tools.
   - Key role in the creation of self service infrastructure build tool.